okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.06.2

-* When an OAuth 2.0 client was created with a missing JWKS RSA modulus value (`n` parameter), the JWKS validation failed.
+* When an OAuth 2.0 client was created with a missing JWKS RSA modulus value (n parameter), the JWKS validation failed.
 (OKTA-424664)

-* When the JSON Web Key API or the Client Credentials API to manage client credentials is used, no system log events were fired.
-(OKTA-494619)
+* Using the JSON Web Key API or the Client Credentials API to manage client credentials didn't fire System Log events.(OKTA-494619)

 * The List custom roles API response returned wrong field values for the `description` and `lastUpdated` properties and didn't include the `_links` property.
 (OKTA-506993)